zph/runbook/README.md

 1. Parameter cells should use `let` declarations to allow for param overriding
     - This is required to correctly support executing the ts version of notebooks.

+# Developing runbook cli

+We use [hermit](https://hermit.dev/) to manage developement dependencies.

+Use [uv](https://docs.astral.sh/uv/) as the package manager/execution environment.

+Necessary deps can be seen in [pyproject.toml](pyproject.toml) and .hermit/bin

+Use .hermit/bin/activate-hermit to activate the environment.

 # Readme Changes

 README.md is generated from .config/README.md.template and should be updated there.